 If you’ve been following my blog, you probably know how much I love obscure Arkansas locations with rich history!
 Tall Peak Fire Tower (or Lookout) in the Ouachita Mountains of Arkansas definitely fits the bill.
 After wanting to shoot the Milky Way there all summer, the timing just hadn’t worked out yet– until now!
 I saw clear skies in the forecast over Labor Day weekend, and knew this was my chance.

 #2 on my quest to visit all Arkansas state parks is the Louisiana Purchase Historic State Park!
 (Check out my other blogs in this series here!)
 At only 37.5 acres, I thought for sure this tiny state park was Arkansas’ smallest.
 It’s actually the eleventh smallest, which means there are ten even tinier parks out there to check off my list!
 Despite its small size, there is plenty of history and natural beauty to soak in at this gorgeous park.

-I live in central Arkansas, so I know how firsthand how brutal summer can be.
+I live in central Arkansas, so I know firsthand how brutal summer can be.
 This past week we had temperatures in the high 90’s with near-100% humidity.
 In that kind of weather, there’s not a lot you can do outdoors.
-Luckily, I have a remedy-- Blanchard Springs.
+Luckily, I have a remedy– Blanchard Springs.
 I can’t think of any other nearby destination that has so much to offer in the hottest months.

 I was lucky enough to get to join the Arkansas Nature Lovers’ group (find them on Facebook!) on May 5th this year on a hike up Indian Creek to the Eye of the Needle.
 (Most of the photos below from the hike were taken by the group leader, Jeff Johnson.
 Thanks again, Jeff!)
 I absolutely love this area, but it is particularly remote and rough, so I jumped at the chance to hike it with an experienced group.